Podiatric Physician, DPM

 - Physics I and II with labs

-- Biochemistry and Intro to Psychology and Sociology: these sections have been added to the new MCAT
+- Intro to Psychology and Intro to Sociology: these behavioral sciences are needed for the MCAT

-*Each podiatry school has its own set of pre-requisites, and student’s need to research the admission requirements of each school to which they are intending to apply.
-Search the nine accredited podiatry schools in the U.S.
+*Each podiatric medical school has its own set of pre-requisites, and students need to research the admission requirements of each school to which they are intending to apply.
+Search the nine accredited podiatric medical schools in the U.S.

 Medical College Admission Test (MCAT)

-The MCAT is required for all U.S. podiatry schools.
-It is about 7.5 hours long and cost $305.
+- The MCAT is required for all U.S podiatric medical schools.
+It is about 7.5 hours long and costs $305.